cfiorentini/intuitRGC/README.md

-intuitRGC -w -t0 form.p       -- prove the formula using weak clausification, low trace level intuitRGC -s  form.p          -- prove the formula using strong clausification intuitRGC -s  -r form.p       -- prove the formula using strong clausification and random execution intuitRGC -w  -r1000 form.p   -- prove the formula using weak clausification and random execution,
+intuitRGC -w -t0 form.p       -- prove the formula using weak clausification, low trace level intuitRGC -s  form.p          -- prove the formula using strong clausification intuitRGC -s  -r form.p       -- prove the formula using strong clausification and random execution
-                              -- with initial generator seed set to 1000
+                              -- Note that the initial seed used by the random generator is printed intuitRGC -w  -r1000 form.p   -- prove the formula using weak clausification and random execution, -- with initial generator seed set to 1000  (useful to replicate a random execution)

 ```